 Not one to rest on her laurels, Kathy forged new opportunities for the instructional and active players of the LPGA.
 With her efforts alongside other LPGA professionals, the LPGA competition went international in 1990 with the birth of the women’s Solheim competition.
 This biennial competition would showcase the best European players against the best American players.
 Kathy put together a literal “Who’s Who” of American golfers for the inaugural event at Lake Nona, Fla.
 Kathy is often quoted as saying, “my hardest job was to choose what we would wear each day, and I screwed that up.”
 But nonetheless, the American team won that year with 11 ½ points over Team Europe’s 4 ½ points.

-As if that weren’t enough, Kathy Whitworth is an active participant with former President George W. Bush in the Wounded Warriors campaign.
-And she often serves as one of the LPGA golf Ambassadors in The Volunteers of America events.
+As if that weren’t enough, Kathy Whitworth was an active participant with former President George W. Bush in the Wounded Warriors campaign.
+And she often served as one of the LPGA golf Ambassadors in The Volunteers of America events.

 What intrigues me the most about Kathy Whitworth?
 I’d say her absolute commitment to her craft.
 To play to win but be a good sport.
 To show up every day with a desire to be the best she can possibly be.
 To set the stage for other LPGA professionals and amateurs during her “second act” of golf.
 To willingly provide her time and her presence to any charitable event that requests.
 To be relentless in the pursuit to give back to golf what golf gave to her.

-On September 27, 2019, Kathy Whitworth will turn 80-years-old.
-She’s had 60 years of playing golf better than most, owning the unbroken record of 88 wins, teaching golf as a top instructor, leading US Solheim Cup teams, providing amateurs a venue to excel in the Kathy Whitworth Invitational and showing up when asked.
+On December 25th, Kathy Whitworth died suddenly.
+She’s had 60+ years of playing golf better than most, owning the unbroken record of 88 wins, teaching golf as a top instructor, leading US Solheim Cup teams, providing amateurs a venue to excel in the Kathy Whitworth Invitational, and showing up when asked.

-May this inspire you to pursue your craft with equal determination, no matter what your age.
+May Kathy Whitworth’s life inspire you to pursue your craft with equal determination, no matter what your age.